 Of all the people who take antidepressants for their depression, up to one-third don’t feel better even after several trials of medication.
 J. Douglas Brown, DC, DACNB, at Mind Performance Center in Foley, Alabama, offers treatments proven to improve symptoms in people with treatment-resistant depression.
-At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola.
-To learn more about options such as deep transcranial magnetic stimulation (TMS), call the office or schedule an appointment online.
+At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola and throughout the world by telemedicine.
+To learn more about options such as deep transcranial magnetic stimulation (TMS), call the office to schedule an appointment.

 Depression isn’t the same as having the blues.
 The blues typically disappear on their own, while depression becomes deeper and seldom improves without professional help.
 Ongoing depression affects your daily life and can lead to physical problems such as headaches and chronic pain.

 - Feel worthless or hopeless